 Poet, Writer, Educator

-An active participant in the local Bay Area literary scene, Hardy hosts the popular monthly reading series, Saturday Night Special, An East Bay Open Mic.
-She is a core producer and venue coordinator for the Beast Crawl Literary Festival in Oakland, curator of Litquake's Flight of Poets, and a former Editor-in-Chief of Fourteen Hills: The SFSU Review.
+Since its inception in 2011, Hardy has hosted the popular reading series, Saturday Night Special, A Virtual Open Mic on the last Saturday of every month.
+She a co-founder of the Beast Crawl Literary Festival in Oakland, Litquake's Flight of Poets in San Francisco, and Pairings for the Senses, at the Sonoma Valley Museum of Art.
+She is a former Editor-in-Chief of Fourteen Hills: The SFSU Review.

-Her work has appeared in Oakland Review, Fourteen Hills, Ekphrastic California, Red Light Lit, Eleven Eleven, sPARKLE & bLink, The Common, A Sharp Piece of Awesome, Parthenon West Review, One Ded Cow, Transfer, Milvia Street, and other journals.
+Her work has appeared in MiGoZine, The Common, Dispatches from Quarantine, Colossus, Poetry Ink, Oakland Review, Fourteen Hills, Something Worth Revising, Ekphrastic California, Red Light Lit, Eleven Eleven, sPARKLE & bLink, A Sharp Piece of Awesome, Parthenon West Review, One Ded Cow, Samizdat, Transfer, Milvia Street, and other journals.

-She lives in Oakland, California.
-Write to email@example.com if you want to give her money.
+She lives in Austin, TX.
+Write to firstname.lastname@example.org if you want to give her money.